Cajuns: Civil War usage

+Cajun Country/Creole City usage

+After the Civil War, urban Creoles began referring to the peasant class (petits habitants) as "Cajuns".
+Cajuns inhabited the "Cajun Countries" of Alabama, Mississippi, and Louisiana.

+At the same time, "Creole" increasingly referred to Creoles of the middle class (bourgeoisie) or aristocratic class (grands habitants), and served as a designation for inhabitants of the "Creole Cities": Mobile, Alabama and New Orleans, Louisiana.

 Carl Brasseaux notes in Acadian to Cajun, Transformation of a People, that:

 Cajun was used by Anglos to refer to all persons of French descent and low economic standing, regardless of their ethnic affiliation.
 Hence poor Creoles of the bayou and prairie regions came to be permanently identified as Cajun.
 The term Cajun thus became a socioeconomic classification for the multicultural amalgam of several culturally and linguistically distinct groups.

-The above assertion is supported by numerous instances today of persons with non-Acadian surnames identifying as Cajuns.
-For example, surnames like Guillory, Verret, Fontenot, LaFleur, Romero, Schexnaydre and McGee are commonly held to be Cajun names despite their original bearers' not being of Acadian extraction (with the names Romero, Schexnaydre and McGee being Spanish, German and Irish respectively).
-Furthermore, it is also common for people in parishes such as Evangeline and Avoyelles to identify as Cajuns despite those parishes’ receiving few Acadian migrants in the wake of Le Grand Dérangement.
+Alabama Cajans

+Cajans inhabited a region of Alabama called the Cajan Country, which was all of the bayou country surrounding Mobile.
+To the north, the Cajan Country reached the hills of Mount Vernon and Citronelle, and to the east, it reached through the bayous and forests around Daphne to the Perdido River.

+Cajans were of varying racial mixtures; during the segregation era, some Cajans under Alabama's new racial laws were considered black, others were considered white, and others yet designated as Indians.
+Cajans were discriminated against due to their racial ambiguity, and many did not have access to public schools.
+Cajans tended to stay among their own communities.

+Americanized usage

-After the Americanization of the Cajun Country in the 1950s and the implementation of the American black/white dichotomy, the term "Cajun" became synonymous with "white French Louisianian", due in part to CODOFIL's decision to promote Louisiana's link to Acadia in the "Cajun Renaissance", which began in the 1960s.
+After the Americanization of Acadiana between the 1950s and 1970s, the term "Cajun" became synonymous with "white French Louisianian", due in part to CODOFIL's decision to promote Louisiana's link to Acadia in the "Cajun Renaissance".

 It is common to see various demographic differences assigned to the Cajun/Creole binary.
 A typical example is cuisine: Many claim that "Cajun" gumbo does not include tomatoes whereas "Creole" gumbo does, but this distinction is better viewed as geographic rather than ethnic.
 Residents of Acadiana—a historically isolated and rural region—do not typically make gumbo with tomatoes, regardless of ancestry or self-proclaimed identity, whereas urban New Orleanians do.
 Technically, "Cajun" cuisine should properly fit under the umbrella of "Creole" cuisine, much like "Cajuns" themselves traditionally fit under the "Creole" umbrella.

 In contrast to the nineteenth and early twentieth centuries, today's Cajuns and Creoles are often presented as distinct groups, and some Cajuns disavow a Creole identity whereas others embrace it.
 Surnames and geographic location are not necessarily markers of either identity.